A Last Christmas festive tour of London

 Continue venturing east to discover the indie boutiques, small restaurants and galleries of Marylebone and jump at the chance to find some last-minute festive gifts at Alfie’s Antiques Market, before uncovering the striking frontage of St Mary’s Church.
 Eagle-eyed movie fans will recognise it as the homeless shelter where Tom does volunteer work.
 Clarke, appearing in her first role after the epic HBO hit Game of Thrones, plays an aspiring singer and can be seen warming her vocal chords both inside and outside the charismatic Christian church.

-Brixton market, Lambeth
+Brixton Outdoor Market, Lambeth

 Further south is an eclectic hub of vintage shops and restaurants dishing up delicious foods from all over the world, promising a delectable array of flavours and styles.
-The Brixton market, lovingly decked out for the festivities, features several times in Last Christmas, and offers ample opportunity to stock-up on stocking-fillers, hunt for festive bargains and spread yuletide cheer.
+The Brixton Outdoor Market, lovingly decked out for the festivities, features several times in Last Christmas, and offers ample opportunity to stock-up on stocking-fillers, hunt for festive bargains and spread yuletide cheer.